raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 they are being carried.
 A "session" is established over a connection when either side of the connection sends the first session signaling operation TLV and it is acknowledged by the other side.
-While this specification defines and initial set of two operations, additional operations may be defined in additional specifications.
+While this specification defines and initial set of three TLVs, additional TLVs may be defined in additional specifications.
+All three of the TLVs defined are mandatory to implement.

 Where an application-layer middle box (e.g., a DNS proxy, forwarder, or session multiplexer) is in the path the middle box